Middle Guard (Napoleonic)

 The Middle Guard (Moyenne Garde) was a formation of the French Imperial Army's Imperial Guard.
 It was an intermediate force between the elite Old Guard and the less experienced Young Guard.
-It was in Napoleon's military campaigns, often used as a balance of experience, and infantry flexibility.
+It was used in Napoleon's military campaigns, often used as a balance of experience, and infantry flexibility.

 History

 The Middle Guard, established between 1806, and 1808, composed mainly of veteran soldiers with at least three military campaigns of experience.

 The Middle Guard served as a seasoned reserve force, bridging the gap between the elite Old Guard, and the Young Guard.
 The Middle Guard were often deployed in middle of combat situtation or deliver decisive blows in battle.
-These units composed of veteran soldiers that probably were necessary for maintaining the flexibility,and effectiveness of Napoleon's army in campaigns, including the later stages of the Napoleonic Wars.
+These units composed of veteran soldiers that probably were necessary for maintaining the flexibility, and effectiveness of Napoleon's army in campaigns, including the later stages of the Napoleonic Wars.

 The Middle Guard, although less reputable than the Old Guard, enjoyed significant privileges such as better pay, rations, and living conditions.
 Their roles as a battlefield reserve and a symbol of Napoleon's power reflected their strategic and political importance during the Napoleonic Wars.